-Embodied interaction in HCI emphasizes that meaning arises through a person’s bodily engagement with technology and environment rather than through purely symbolic information processing \cite{Dourish2004Where}.
-Interaction designers have leveraged this perspective to foreground action, skill, movement, and situated practice.
-Within this lineage, somaesthetic design focuses specifically on cultivating and working with the felt, first-person experience of the body. \citet{Shusterman2007Body}’s somaesthetics proposes both a philosophical account of somatic experience and a practical program for improving bodily awareness.
+Embodied interaction emphasizes that meaning arises through bodily engagement with technology and environment rather than symbolic information processing \cite{Dourish2004Where}. \citet{Shusterman2007Body}'s somaesthetics proposes both a philosophical account and a practical program for improving bodily awareness, which \citet{Hook2018Designingd} translated into soma design methods---guided bodily explorations, movement exercises, and felt-based prototyping---positioning the designer and user as sensing, responsive soma whose subtle feelings become central design materials \cite{Hook2016Somaesthetica}.

-\citet{Hook2018Designingd} and colleagues translated somaesthetics into interaction design by introducing soma design methods such as guided bodily explorations, movement exercises, and iterative, felt-based prototyping \cite{Hook2016Somaesthetica}.
-These practices position the designer (and later the user) as a sensing, responsive soma whose subtle feelings, tensions, and movements become central design materials.
-Somaesthetic design has been used to create technologies that support intimate bodily reflection, affective attunement, and nuanced aesthetic experiences—often emphasizing slowness, subtlety, and care over efficiency.

-Eco-somatics extends somaesthetic concerns to explicitly ecological relationships. \citet{Kuppers2022Eco}’ notion of eco soma and related work in dance and performance encourage practitioners to feel their bodies as porous and entangled with land, weather, plants, and animals \cite{Kampe2021Embodying}.
-Eco-somatic practices often draw on feminist and Indigenous epistemologies that reject dualisms between mind and body or human and nature, emphasizing instead situated, relational, and more-than-human knowledge \cite{Haraway2016Staying, Hook2021Unpackinga}.
+Eco-somatics extends somaesthetic concerns to explicitly ecological relationships. \citet{Kuppers2022Eco}'s notion of eco-soma encourages practitioners to feel their bodies as porous and entangled with land, weather, plants, and animals \cite{Kampe2021Embodying}.
+Eco-somatic practices often draw on feminist and Indigenous epistemologies that reject dualisms between mind and body or human and nature \cite{Haraway2016Staying,Hook2021Unpackinga}.
+MtHtHA builds directly on these traditions: our principles prioritize first-person felt experience, ritualized bodily engagement, and somatic resensitization as means to encounter more-than-human worlds.

-Bringing soma design together with eco-somatics and eco-phenomenology suggests an approach to interaction that trains participants to notice their own bodily sensations and the agencies of others—what we later term eco-soma literacy.
-This resonates with \citet{Barad2006Meeting}’s insistence that human and nonhuman agencies are co-constituted in each encounter, and with \citet{Uexkull2010Foray}’s reminder that perception is always species-specific.
-MtHtHA builds directly on these traditions: our design principles explicitly prioritize first-person felt experience, ritualized bodily engagement, and somatic resensitization as means to encounter more-than-human worlds.